oscarpulido55/aef-data-model/README.md

 ### Folder Structure
 - **terraform**:
   - `main.tf`:
-    - Creates a BigLake connection for GCS files.
-    - Creates BigQuery datasets for the data layers: landing, curated, and exposure.
+    - Creates BigQuery datasets based on what you give as parameters i.e. (landing, curated, and exposure).
-    - Generates a `../dataform/dataform.json` file that provides parameters to reference the Terraform-created infrastructure during Dataform operations.
+    - Generates a `dataform.json` file that provides parameters to reference the Terraform-created datasets during Dataform operations.
   - `prod.tfvars`:
     - Set your base project, for the core resources.
     - Define your datasets.